 •Half Life: Y-90 has a half-life of just 2.7 days.
 Many traditional brachytherapy products use isotopes with longer half-lives such as 9.7 days for cesium-131, and sixty days for

 •Optimized Delivery Method: Current brachytherapy devices place permanent metal seeds in the prostate by using up to 30 large needles.
-By contrast, AMIC’s Y-90 RadioGel™ device
+By contrast, Vivos’s Y-90 RadioGel™ device

 is designed to be administered in a minimally invasive procedure with small-gauge needles.

 •No Permanent Seeds Remaining: Current brachytherapy devices place permanent metal seeds in the tumor.
-AMIC’s Y-90 RadioGel™ device utilizes a biodegradable, non-toxic polymer
+Vivos’s Y-90 RadioGel™ device utilizes a biodegradable, non-toxic polymer

 that is ultimately absorbed by the body.
 This eliminates the possibility of a long-term seed migration or other problems that may sometimes arise when seeds remain in the body.